V INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Visa Inc. And Encourages Investors To Contact The Firm

-NEW YORK, Oct.
-27, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Visa Inc. ("Visa" or "the Company") (NYSE: V ).
-Investors who purchased Visa securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/V .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+29, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Visa Inc. (“Visa” or“the Company”) (NYSE: V).
+Investors who purchased Visa securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/V .

 Investigation Details